marcin-lokietko/QuantTradeStudio/README.md

 ## Building backend using VS code
 1. Connect to backend Docker container using .devcontainer/devcontainer.json configuration
-2. Execute task "Build debug" defined in .vscode/tasks.json
+2. Execute task "Build debug" defined in .vscode/tasks.json (this is the default build, so you can just click Ctrl + Shift + b)

 # Launching
 ## Run in development mode